 Figure 22.
-Rainy Lake levels in 2022 with 1950 and 2014 peak water levels marked for comparison.
+Rainy Lake levels in 2022 with 1950 and 2014 peak water levels marked for comparison (LWCB).

-It is imperative that the community focuses on resiliency and develops capabilities to persist through the next flood (or drought).
-For shoreline structures such as docks and boathouses, there is an inherent compromise between not only building the structures at a level that is suitable during normal water level years, but also building them high enough to ensure minimal damage is sustained in times of moderately high water levels.
+This strongly implies that the community focus on resiliency and develop capabilities to persist through the next flood (or drought).
+For shoreline structures such as docks and boathouses, there is an inherent compromise between building structures at a level that is suitable during normal water level years and also building them high enough to ensure minimal damage is sustained in times of moderately high-water levels.
 For example, the town of Rainy River, Ontario, rebuilt a road along Rainy River to the elevation of the sand berms used in 2014 flood fighting efforts.
 The mitigation minimized the flood damages in 2022 though there was still visible shoreline infrastructure damage.
-Unless such structures are built above the historic highwater levels, which would likely limit their usefulness in most years, they will inevitably be inundated and suffer some damage in years of extremely high inflow.
+Unless such structures are built above the historic high-water levels, which would likely limit their usefulness in most years, they will inevitably be inundated and suffer some damage in years of extremely high inflow.
 When building or repairing structures that are not designed to withstand some degree of inundation, such as cabins or homes, local regulations that define hazard land elevations should be followed.
+The Federal Emergency Management Agency (FEMA)'s Flood Map Service Center (https://msc.fema.gov/portal/home) is the official public source for flood hazard information like maps and flood insurance studies.
+Effective November 17, 2022, the FEMA Flood Insurance Study for Koochiching County, MN and incorporated areas published peak discharge frequency (Table 11) and peak elevation frequency (Table 12) relationships for floods of selected recurrence intervals (10%, 2%, 1%, and 0.2% chance of exceedance) for the Rainy River at Fort Frances, Rainy Lake near Canadian National Railroad, and the entire Koochiching County shoreline of Lake Kabetogama.